Continuing Coach Education (CCE)

 Coaching Ethics

-The ICF requires that a minimum of three of the 24 Core Competencies Continuing Coaching Education Units (CCEUs) be in coaching ethics.
-This is offered through ICF’s free online course, or you can find an ethics-specific training.
+The ICF requires that a minimum of three of the 24 Core Competencies for Continuing Coaching Education Units (CCEUs) be in coaching ethics.
+This is offered through ICF’s free online course, or you can find another ethics-specific training.
 These can be found through ICF CCE-accredited programs or ICF Chapter events.

 Mentor Coaching